 Jump to:

-How to Make Dutch Oven Awesome Chili
+How to Make Dutch Oven Chili

 Once you have all your ingredients, including measuring out the spices, this recipe goes pretty quick-ish.